bethanylong/csci330_the_good_parts/source/relations.rst

 ----

 A `set <http://en.wikipedia.org/wiki/Set_%28mathematics%29>`_ is a collection of unique objects and does not have any inherent order.
-Some examples of sets:
+Some examples of what sets could contain:

 - letters in the English alphabet
 - positive integers